dgaydukov/exchange-core/README.md

 ### Test coverage
 Test coverage is the most important thing in any app, so here we covered our application with all test cases.
 There are 4 types of tes coverage:
-* unit test
+* unit test - we test source code here
-* integration test
+* integration test - we test running app here
-* performance test
+* performance test - we test performance of running app (we can test performance of code, but mostly we are interested in the end-to-end performance of running app)
-* architectural test
+* architectural test - we test enforcement of architectural rules
-Let's dive with more details into each of test set

 ##### Unit test
 In unit tests we test only source code.
 Most of your code should be covered by unit test.
 They are fast to run, cause we don't need to start the app, we test the code.
 They take like 80% of overall test coverage.
 In this app all code except `MatchingEngine` covered by unit tests.
 And we can't test `MatchingEngine` class with unit test, cause it's running app that start threads and read messages, this is not a class that you can mock.
 So we have to write integration test for it.
 The basic rule, if class can be easily mocked, we should use unit test for it.